UltraEngine/Documentation/introduction.md

 - C# programming support
 - Lua programming support
 - Advanced global illumination and reflections
-- Box2D physics support
+- Box2D physics
-- Newton Dynamics 4 physics support
+- Newton Dynamics 4 physics

 Your feedback is always valued, so feel free to [make a suggestion](https://www.ultraengine.com/community/forum/3-suggestion-box/) for any features you'd like to see in upcoming releases.